bjaan/AMPi-Service/README.md

 * move back to the home folder `cd /home/pi`
 * to start: `node AMPi-Node/app.js`

-The ability to start as a autostart service is not ready yet, for now start it manually after booting the Raspberry Pi .

 # Configuration changes

 * Raspberry Pi boot configuration in `/boot/config.txt`